+Certain accommodations also can or may be made for pregnant employees.
 The Y will provide a pregnant employee the following accommodations without having to provide a note from a doctor or any other "proof" that the accommodation is necessary:

-- More frequent restroom breaks or food and water breaks;
+- More frequent or longer restroom, food, or water breaks;

-- Seating arrangements; and
+- · Seating arrangements; and

 - A limit of lifting more than 20 pounds.

-In addition to providing the accommodations listed above, the Y will actively engage with an employee to find other ways to accommodate her during her pregnancy, provided the accommodation does not pose any undue hardship on the employer.
-The Y will not require a pregnant employee to accept any of these accommodations if she does not want them.
-Policy Number 301: Breaks for Nursing Mothers
+In addition to providing the accommodations listed above, the Y will actively engage with an employee to find other ways to reasonably accommodate her during her pregnancy, provided the accommodation does not pose any undue hardship on the Y. Employees will not be required to accept pregnancy accommodations.